 -

 Advocates come from a variety of professional, educational, and ethnic backgrounds.
 Over half are employed full-time.
-Advocates must be 21 or older, undergo a background check and a personal interview, complete the training curriculum, and agree to abide by the policies and guidelines of CASA of Rochester/Monroe County.
+Advocates must be 21 or older, undergo a background check and a personal interview, complete training, and agree to abide by the policies and guidelines of CASA of Rochester/Monroe County.
 Advocates must be patient, open-minded people who have good communication skills, a history of following through on commitments, and a willingness to accept guidance.
 Above all, they must care about children.

 -